MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/convert-models.md

 ![Convert flow highlighted](media/convert-flow.PNG "Convert flow highlighted")

 To use your 3D models with the Dynamics 365 mixed reality applications, you’ll need to convert them to a file format that supports real-time rasterization.
-The type of file you convert to depends on the option you’ll choose in the Import Tool.
+The type of file you convert to depends on the option you’ll choose in the Dynamics 365 Import Tool (Preview).

 ## Import Tool options and file types